Queenpins: Plot

-The ladies’ account is frozen due to suspicious activity, so Connie realizes they need to prove their business is legitimate.
-They contact the hacker who stole JoJo’s identity, Tempe Tina, and are taken to her secret location, where she instructs the pair on how to conceal their operation and secure their money, suggesting they use JoJo’s cosmetics brand Back 2 Black to disguise their coupon business.
-After six months, the pair figure their money is safe to use, but because the money is dirty, they need to spend and clean it.
-They start buying things like sports cars, boats, planes, and guns, but Tina then criticizes their overspending and tells them that because their money was always clean, their purchases are just making them look more suspicious, instructing them to withdraw money from the bank in small increments and to sell off all their big purchases.
+The duo's account is frozen due to suspicious activity, so Connie realizes they need to prove their business is legitimate.
+They contact the hacker who stole JoJo's identity, Tempe Tina, and at her secret location, she instructs them to secure their money, suggesting they use JoJo's cosmetics brand Back 2 Black to disguise their operation.

+After six months, they figure their money is safe to use, but soon realize they should spend and clean it as a backup plan.
+Tina then contacts them and criticizes their overspending, explaining their money was already clean, so their purchases are merely causing increasing suspicions; she further instructs them to deposit money back into the bank in small increments and to sell off all their big purchases.

 Meanwhile, Ken is partnered with U.S. postal inspector Simon Kilmurry.
-The duo bond on their mission, with Simon sympathizing with Ken's unwavering devotion.
+The duo bond on their mission, with Simon empathizing with Ken's unwavering devotion to loss prevention.
 They interview people from grocery stores that the ladies frequent, almost all of whom recognize Connie due to her constantly irritating coupon usage, even successfully linking her to the "Savvy Super Saver" website as she uses its slogan while shopping.
-The duo then interview a group of postal workers, who remember JoJo, especially because Earl is always watching her videos.
+The duo then interviews a group of postal workers, who remember JoJo, especially because Earl is always watching her videos.

-After gathering sufficient evidence, Simon and Ken finally get agents to arrest the pair.
-While JoJo is released on bail, Rick visits Connie only so he can admonish her, having been informed by Simon that she and JoJo have defrauded over 240 companies of tens of millions of dollars.
-Having had enough of his lack of support, she declares that she wants a divorce.
-Though the pair face forty-years-to-life, the companies that they victimized clandestinely press the courts for leniency to avoid bad press, resulting in ten days imprisonment plus one year of probation for JoJo and eleven months incarceration (parole eligible in eight) for Connie.
-Though most of their fraudulent earnings have been confiscated, the pair have hundreds of thousands of dollars from their illegal activities stashed away, and JoJo starts a relationship with Earl and relocates to Montenegro, a non-extradition country, where the pair can immediately restart the scam upon Connie's release.
-It is also revealed that Connie, after numerous unsuccessful attempts to conceive following her miscarriage, is finally pregnant through in vitro fertilization.
+After gathering sufficient evidence, Simon and Ken finally get federal agents to arrest the pair, sending a S.W.A.T. team to invade their homes in the middle of the night.
+Earl bails JoJo out of jail, but Rick visits Connie solely to admonish her, having been informed by Simon that she and JoJo have defrauded over 240 companies of tens of millions of dollars.
+Weary of his lack of support, she declares she wants a divorce.

+Despite the pair facing forty years to life, the companies that they victimized clandestinely press the courts for leniency to avoid bad press.
+This results in ten days suspended imprisonment plus one year of probation for JoJo and eleven months incarceration (parole eligible in eight months) for Connie.

+Even though most of their fraudulent earnings have been confiscated, the pair have hundreds of thousands of dollars stashed away.
+JoJo starts a relationship with Earl and relocates to Montenegro, where the pair can immediately restart the scam upon Connie's release since the country does not extradite suspects.
+It is also revealed that Connie has finally become pregnant.

 Cast

-In addition, the scenes involving the gun sale include short appearances by co-director Aron Gaudet's brother Nick as a barista, as well as actor and director Nick Cassavetes as the leader of the group buying the guns.
+In addition, the scenes involving the gun sale include short appearances by co-director and co-writer Aron Gaudet's brother Nick as a barista, as well as actor and director Nick Cassavetes as Captain Pain, the leader of the group buying the guns.